joinpursuit/9-1-bird-sanctuary-project/README.md

 ### Checkout.js

 - I can complete the inputs in the checkout form for first name, last name, email, and zip code
-- When I complete the form with valid input and click `Submit`, an alert tells me the purchase was successful.
+- When I complete the form with valid inputs and click `Submit`, an alert tells me the purchase was successful.
   - Alert text should be: `You have adopted birds.
 Thank you!`
 - When I close the alert box, the cart component should fully reset (no birds, no discount, total = 0, no bonus items listed)